-21. How much importance does your government place on tackling bribery and corruption?
-How do you think your jurisdiction's approach to anti-bribery and corruption compares on an international scale?
+24. How much importance does your government place on tackling bribery and corruption?
+How do you think your jurisdiction's approach to antibribery and corruption compares on an international scale?

 China has attached great importance to tackling bribery and corruption.
 Under the global context of combating bribery and corruption China has kept pace on an international scale and progressed by leaps and bounds over the past few years.
 The top-down revolution, which involved the promulgation and amendment of foundational legislations, the restructuring of enforcement authorities, the establishment of Supervisory Commission, the integration of anticorruption resources, as well as the intensive enforcement actions from both administrative and criminal level, has vividly demonstrated the determination of the Chinese government in handling any lingering issues.
 In addition, the dedication in international cooperation has impelled the development of a transnational consensus on anti-bribery and anticorruption.
 In 2018 alone, China has signed Extradition Treaties and Mutual Legal Assistance Treaties on Criminal Matters with 16 countries.
 And the enactment of the International Criminal Judicial Assistance Law in 2018 further establishes the fundamental framework of international cooperation on criminal justice, which clarifies the required process for China to raise requests to or accept requests from foreign judicial counterparties regarding criminal judicial assistance.
+By the end of 2023, China had signed bilateral judicial assistance treaties with 86 countries and treaties on the transfer of sentenced persons with 17 countries; on average, more than 300 requests for international judicial assistance in criminal matters are handled each year.

 For example, in 2020, China raised 6 requests for extradition and judicial assistance in criminal cases and 32 requests for law enforcement cooperation and accepted 10 requests for judicial assistance in criminal cases and 15 requests for law enforcement cooperation from foreign parties.
-And it is reported that during the enforcement of 'Skynet 2022', China successfully arrested 840 fugitives overseas and recovered RMB 6.55 billion of illegal profits.
-Notably,
+According to the information released by the Supreme People's Procuratorate in 2023, between 2018 and 2023, 885 criminal judicial assistance cases have been handled.
+And it is reported that during the "Skynet 2024", 1,597 fugitives were successfully repatriated and 18.28 billion yuan in stolen assets was recovered.